Sustainable Agriculture Internship Training alliance (SAITA)

 Guidelines for Farms Hosting a Workshop

-Two weeks prior to the date of the workshop, send an email to the SAITA Coordinator (colleencranney@comcast.net) that includes directions to your farm and some general information about your plans for the workshop.
-Colleen will get the word out to the SAITA participating list.
+Two weeks prior to the date of the workshop, send an email to the SAITA Coordinator that includes directions to your farm and some general information about your plans for the workshop.
+Alison will get the word out to the SAITA participating list.

 People interested in attending your workshop will be instructed to contact you directly, either by phone or e-mail, so you'll know approximately how many people to expect.